 Students must be enrolled in the following course each semester they are enrolled in the ROTC program for a total of four (4) units.

-Leadership Laboratory
+MSL 100 Leadership Laboratory

-Note: A six week advanced camp is required between the final two years of study.
+Note: A twenty nine-days advanced camp is required between the final two years of study.